-Join this live event where we hear from global experts on the latest research and thinking around resilient cities.
-We will explore recent advances in microclimate simulation, lessons learned from city-scale modeling, and how integrating an ecosystem of design tools on energy, comfort, GIS, and carbon can give designers an advantage in combating the catastrophic consequences of climate change.
+Watch this event where we heard from global experts on the latest research and thinking around resilient cities.
+We explored recent advances in microclimate simulation, lessons learned from city-scale modeling, and how integrating an ecosystem of design tools on energy, comfort, GIS, and carbon can give designers an advantage in combating the catastrophic consequences of climate change.

 A future planet is one in which 80% of the global population will live in densely packed cities.
 Global megatrends including urbanization and extreme climate change will place unprecedented demands on our buildings, cities, and infrastructure.

 According to the World Business Council for Sustainable Development, every week, around the world, we build new floor space corresponding to a city the size of Paris in France.

 - This uses 40% of global natural resources

 - Releases close to 40% of all global energy-related greenhouse gas (GHG) emissions into the atmosphere.